h15200/notes/redux.md

 Reducer - pure func that takes in 2 args.
-One to set default state, and the action object Usually a switch structure that’s set on action.type action.type is CAP with \_ for spaces by convention
+One to set default state, and the action object Usually a switch structure that’s set on action.type action.type is CAP snakecase by convention

 const counterReducer = (state = 0, action) => {
 switch (action.type) {